 Remember that running if you have a fever or flu is a bad idea.
 Let the illness run its course and take some time off your training and wait to get back to normal with your everyday activities.
 Don’t be worried about ruining your running fitness, as it takes at least 10 days in a row of no running to lose considerable running fitness.

 Rest up and wait until the day you feel absolutely normal and start running the day after that.
 If you fall sick on a Sunday for instance, and start to feel okay on Wednesday, start running the day after that, which is Thursday.
 Once you start running again after recovering, do not try to make up for the lost time in the first few days.
 Remember that your immune system is still fragile and your body is not ready for hard training.
-Start slow and go easy the first few days,
+Start slow and go easy the first few days, and increase your tempo gradually as you regain your strength.

 Take It Easy When You’re Sick